-Health care employers are increasingly recognizing the value of hiring a diverse workforce to better serve their patient populations.
+Health care employers are increasingly recognizing the value of diversity in the workplace to better serve their patient populations.

 Since Central Iowa HealthWorks began in 2017, more than 450 individuals with barriers to employment have received training and support to enter jobs in health care.
 70% of our participants are of color.